 The book of Judges easily wins the title of “Most Violent Book of the Bible.”
 From one murderous episode to the next, the pages of the narrative drip with the blood of innocent and guilty alike.
-Yet the gory stories of the book of Judges shouldn’t surprise us and are in fact the point of the whole narrative.
+Yet the gory stories of the book of Judges shouldn’t surprise us.
+In fact, they’re the point of the whole narrative.
 With the serpent’s hold on the human heart unshaken, and without God’s King to lead God’s people, the story of God’s people in the Promised Land quickly devolves from fairy tale into nightmare.

 The book of Judges is a key hinge point in the Old Testament narrative, designed to show just how badly we need God’s King to lead us.
-The same death spiral of kinglessness that we have seen play out over and over again in the Old Testament narrative—the descent through Cain’s murderous line, the descent to the flood, the descent to Babel—is repeated here in graphic detail, proving that we need more than God’s Country; we must have God’s King to lead us.
+God’s people are back in God’s Country, but all is not well in paradise.
+We also must have God’s King on the throne, or life will never work the way it’s supposed to.
+The same death spiral of kinglessness that we have seen play out over and over again in the Old Testament narrative—the descent through Cain’s murderous line, the descent to the flood, the descent to Babel—is repeated here in graphic detail.
 The book cascades down from the promising beginnings of God’s people in God’s Country, through a series of decreasingly impressive judges, each one worse than the one before, to the final crash landing in a horror scene of idolatry, rape, murder, and genocide.
 Above it all flies the repeated banner verse: “There was no king in Israel, and everyone did what was right in their own eyes.”
 With no king, there can only be chaos.

 To those wondering why in the world such stories are included in God’s Word, the answer comes in the sentence repeated throughout the final climactic horror story: “In those days there was no king in Israel.
 Everyone did what was right in his own eyes.”
 This is the end result of demonic enslavement: God’s regal image-bearers reduced to anarchy and depravity.
 There can be no hope for humanity without a king to sit on the throne and reclaim the lost dominion of Adam.
 But there is no king in sight, and the satanic snake still sits on Adam’s throne, his ruthless reign of terror unchallenged, his upside-down values firmly entrenched even in the hearts of God’s chosen people.

 Here we see the biblical story at its darkest and most desperate, the promise seemingly extinguished under the avalanche of human evil.
-And yet, just like at every other dark and desperate moment, it turns out that God has been working in and through that darkness to sow the seeds of evil’s demise.
-Turn the page from Judges to the little book of Ruth, which begins with the ominous words, “In the days when the judges ruled…” And yet it turns out that the tale of Ruth is a love story, a little ray of light amidst the turmoil and bloodshed of Judges.
+And yet, just like at every other dark and desperate moment, God has been working in and through that darkness to sow the seeds of evil’s demise.
+Turn the page from Judges to the little book of Ruth, which begins with the seemingly-ominous words, “In the days when the judges ruled…” But Ruth, it turns out, isn’t another slasher film but instead a love story, a little ray of light amidst the turmoil and bloodshed of Judges.